 AMERICAN COLLEGIATE, LOS ANGELES ENROLLMENT CONTRACT

-No Guaranteed Matriculation.
+- No Guaranteed Matriculation.
 You are not guaranteed to matriculate at any third-party institution after completing American Collegiate.

-Students applying with post-secondary college credits are subject to additional requirements.
+- Students applying with post-secondary college credits are subject to additional requirements.
 You must disclose any post-secondary college credits now.
 Transfer credits earned prior to American Collegiate may be recognized by a third-party institution at which you enroll after your American Collegiate program, but it is such institution(s)’s sole discretion.
 American Collegiate makes no representations and cannot guarantee that any post-secondary credits earned prior to your American Collegiate program will be recognized by a third-party institution.
 American Collegiate cannot guarantee that every credit earned during your American Collegiate program will transfer to a third-party institution.

 Enrollment Contract –Student’s Acceptance of the Offer

-By submitting your deposit, you are agreeing to this Enrollment Contract, which forms a binding agreement between you and AMERICAN COLLEGIATE, LOS ANGELES (“American Collegiate” “we” or “us”).
+- By submitting your deposit, you are agreeing to this Enrollment Contract, which forms a binding agreement between you and AMERICAN COLLEGIATE, LOS ANGELES (“American Collegiate, “we” or “us”).
 American Collegiate reserves the right to amend this Enrollment Contract from time to time.

-In addition to this Enrollment Contract, as part of your offer you have received other information and documents that contain additional terms of your participation.
+- In addition to this Enrollment Contract, as part of your offer you have received other information and documents that contain additional terms of your participation.
 Please familiarize yourself with all documentation provided to you by American Collegiate.

-No Guaranteed Matriculation.
+- No Guaranteed Matriculation.
 You are not guaranteed to matriculate at any third-party institution after completing American Collegiate.

 Tuition and Fees; Refunds

-Tuition and fees payment: Following payment of the deposit, you must pay the remaining outstanding balance shown on your invoice by the indicated due date.
+- Tuition and Fees Payment.
+Following payment of the deposit, you must pay the remaining outstanding balance shown on your invoice by the indicated due date.
 You are responsible for paying the full invoice amount, including any banking or processing fees, to American Collegiate.
 American Collegiate has the right to amend its prices.

-Refunds for Cancellation of Enrollment.
-If you cancel your enrollment prior to your move-in date, you may request a full refund of fees paid, less housing and any other non-refundable fees.
+- Refunds for Cancellation of Enrollment.
+If you cancel your enrollment prior to your move-in date, you may request a full refund of fees paid, less any other non-refundable fees.
 After the start of the quarter, you may be eligible for the partial refunds listed in the table below.
 After the no refund dates listed below, all tuition and fees for the entire duration of your program at American Collegiate are nonrefundable.

 Last day for